MSIX Introduction: A comprehensive 24-chapter guide

 Once these conditions are met, you can install the MSIX package.
 You can do so either by double-clicking the MSIX file or using the MSIX PowerShell cmdlet Add-AppxPackage.

-This feature means that software vendors are not forced to distribute their apps only through the Microsoft Store.
-Based on their business strategy, they can publish the MSIX package directly for download on their website and allow users to download and install it manually.
+This feature means that software vendors are not required to distribute their apps through the Microsoft Store.
+Based on their business strategy, they can make the MSIX package available for download directly on their website, allowing users to download and install it manually.

 Even if software suppliers publish an update package on their servers, the system's auto-update functionality for modern apps will continue to work for sideloaded apps.
 Read the Auto-updates section for more details.

-This task is drastically simplified with MSIX packages.
-Especially if you choose to publish your app in the store since the OS will take care of them for you.
+This task is drastically simplified with MSIX packages, especially if you choose to publish your app in the store, since the OS will handle them for you.

 For sideloaded apps, you can publish the updated package on your website along with an App Installer file.